AltahhanAi/Data_Science/docs/content/unit5/05_04_binary-classification-logistic-regression.md

 ### More about cross entropy

-Recall that the entropy (which the clutter or uncertainty) of a random variable $V$ that can take either of two outcomes $v$ and $\neg v$ (Bernoulli) as per a distribution $Q$ is defined as
+Recall that the entropy (which is the clutter or uncertainty) of a random variable $V$ that can take either of two outcomes $v$ and $\neg v$ (Bernoulli) as per a distribution $Q$ is defined as

 $$